x42protocol/xServer/README.md

 Use the `x42Server.conf` to make any configuration changes for the desired enviroment.

 ##### Windows config location:
-%AppData%\x42Server\
+%AppData%\xServerData\

 ##### Linux config location:
-Located in your home directory ~/.x42Server/
+Located in your home directory ~/.xServerData/

 ## xServer.UI
 The user interface is what is used to make it easier to setup and monitor the xServer daemon.